It's no secret that

 Creating contractor agreements that define the scope of work, costs, and schedule.

-Facilitating meetings to discuss project progress.
+Facilitating meetings to

 Monitoring the project budget and securing additional funding from the owner or sponsors when necessary.